4.71% Fixed For Life NatWest Retirement Interest-Only Mortgage Over 60 2026

 What’s a Retirement Interest-Only Mortgage?

-A Retirement Interest-Only Mortgage, or RIO mortgage, is a type of equity release product designed for people aged 55 and over.
-Unlike a traditional mortgage, no monthly repayments are required, with the loan being repaid upon death or when you move out permanently.
-The loan amount is based on the value of your property, usually up to a maximum of 40%, and the interest rate applied is typically lower than other types of equity release products.
-Additionally, you have the flexibility to access additional funds if necessary in order to cover any one-off expenses or emergencies that may arise.
+The loan amount is based on the value of your property, usually up to 40%, and the interest rate is typically lower than that of other types of equity release products.
+Additionally, you have the flexibility to access additional funds if necessary to cover one-off expenses or emergencies.

 How Much Can You Borrow with A Retirement Interest-Only Mortgage?